shivajah/VTree-VLDB2026/README.md

-# Vector Database
+# VTree: A LSM-Native Vector Index for Analytical Databases

-This repository contains the prototype accompanying our VLDB publication.
+This repository contains the prototype accompanying our VLDB publication on ``VTree: A LSM-Native Vector Index for Analytical Databases".
 The implementation is built on top of [Apache AsterixDB](https://asterixdb.apache.org/) and extends it with columnar storage and vector indexing support.

 ---